EmanuelButoiGit/football-simulator/README.md

-# Football Simulator
+# 🏆 Football Simulator ⚽
-The goal is to “teach” the computing system using a genetic algorithm how to choose the best strategy.
+This Football Simulator uses genetic algorithms to figure out the best football strategy.

-# Building my own simulator
+# 🏗 Building my own simulator
-I didn’t have the simulator to create the algorithm and test it, so I tried to build my own simulator with Unity.
+I didn’t have the simulator to create the algorithm and test it, so I tried to create my own simulator with Unity. <br>
-I tried to create a simulator like a street football game; my inspiration was the Volta game mode from FIFA.
+I built this simulator based on the Volta mode in FIFA.
+While you can play in team sizes like 5v5, 4v4, and 3v3, this simulator focuses on 3v3. <br>
 You can play 5v5, 4v4, and 3v3; but I created the simulator where are 3v3 players.

 In Volta, we have 3 types of formations for 3 vs 3 games.
 I tried to add the formation as a gene of a chromosome, but the complexity is too high